JK business: National and local government responses

+The U.S. State Department reported in 2017 that the Government of Japan "does not fully comply with the minimum standards for the elimination of trafficking", and "continues to facilitate the prostitution of Japanese children".

 In 2018, Osaka Prefecture amended its Prefectural Ordinance of Juvenile Protection to establish regulations similar to Tokyo's.
 Offenders face a maximum penalty of up to six months' imprisonment or a fine of up to 500,000 yen.
 Even if the business no longer employs workers under 18 after the conviction, the authorities may issue a six-month suspension order on the operation of the business.
 Violation may result in imprisonment for up to one year or a fine of up to 500,000 yen, and the name of the establishment will be made public.

-According to a survey conducted by the National Police Agency at the end of December 2022, there were 119 establishments nationwide engaged in JK business.
-Of these, 78 provided massage services to customers, 32 provided food and drinks, six allowed customers to take pictures or watch the girls, and three engaged in activities such as conversing, playing games, or telling fortunes with customers.
-Seventy percent of the establishments were in Tokyo, while 21% were in Osaka.
-In Tokyo, 30% were in Ikebukuro, 20% in Akihabara, and 10% in Shinjuku.
-According to the National Police Agency, however, the number of businesses announced is not the number of businesses where girls are actually serving customers, but the number of businesses that advertise that high school students and others are serving customers.

 In 2023, the National Police Agency issued instructions to police departments in each prefecture to intensify efforts to eradicate JK business.
 These instructions included thoroughly understanding the actual situation, strengthening enforcement measures, stepping up education and awareness campaigns targeting young people, and improving counseling systems for young people.